petebacondarwin/angular2-webpack2-ngrx-starter/README.md

-# Angular 2 Webpack 2 Starter
+# Angular 2 Webpack 2 ngrx Starter
-> An Angular 2 Starter kit featuring Angular 2 and Webpack 2 with tree shaking
+> An Angular 2 Starter kit featuring Angular 2 and Webpack 2 and ngrx

-This repo will be merged with https://github.com/angularclass/angular2-webpack-starter soon when Webpack2 is more stable